feltech/ConvFelt/README.md

 * Ubuntu 20.04
 * `hipSyCL` patched to build clang plugin with `libstdc++` and rest with `libc++`.
    Tested target `cuda.integrated-multipass:sm_70`.
+  - Attempting to include as a subproject (e.g. CPM package) is tricky.
+It must be installed to give the CMake helper function.
+But it must also be patched to allow `libc++`.
 * `clang-14` compiler using `libc++`
     - `libstdc++` is used by hipSyCL apt package.
 Attempting to use `libc++` whilst lnking to that gives